ltiao/ltiao.github.io.nikola/about/index.rst

 Until 2017, I was a software engineer at `NICTA`_ (now incorporated under the `CSIRO`_ as `Data61`_) in the `Inference Systems`_ team, where I worked among a group of leading machine learning researchers and engineers with expertise in Bayesian statistics.
-Presently, I am still working there on a part-time basis.
+Presently, I work at Data61 on a part-time basis.

 In my spare time, if I am not working on one of my `many incomplete side projects`_, you'll either find me shooting hoops at the gym, or on the mats